jwunderl/pxt-arcade/docs/courses/csintro1/loops-and-functions/intro.md

 When completing the last task, you likely noticed that you were doing the same action repeatedly - moving in one direction, pausing, moving in another, pausing, and then repeating that.
 Instead of doing that by hand, we can instead using loops to repeat that chunk of code more easily.

-## Example: Moving up and to the left using loops
+## Example #2: Moving up and to the left using loops
 ```blocks
 enum SpriteKind {
     Player,